What security obligations are imposed on data controllers and data processors?

 Security requirements may not always be included in the data protection law, but are key to guaranteeing lawful processing of personal data.
 The entity processing the data must take all useful precautions with respect to the nature of the data and the risk presented by the processing, to preserve the security of the data and prevent alteration, corruption or access by unauthorized third parties.
 Appropriate technical and organizational measures should be implemented to ensure a level of security appropriate to the risk.

-Brazil’s Internet Law sets a few basic security requirements.
-These requirements are further specified by the related Decree (8,771/2016, Chapter 3).
-When handling personal employee data, recruiting data, and communications, employers should consider the following as a best practice:
+When handling personal employee data, recruiting data and, communications, employers should consider the following as a best practice:

 - Limit who can access personal data and private communications and, develop mechanisms to authenticate individuals (and prevent unauthorized access).

-- Protect data through measures such as encryption.
+- Protect data through IT security programs and mechanisms, such as encryption.